edaplayground/eda-playground/docs/settings.rst

 About
 =====

-Link to EDA Playground documentation.
+Links to EDA Playground documentation (these pages).